v74c63t/Spotify-Browser-with-Handtracker/readme.txt

 5. Did you add a bonus feature to your submission?
 If so, what is it and how should we see it?
-Triggered search with enter by using keyup.enter with input Changed some of the background colors of the pages, the text colors for the text on each page, and changed the colors of the links so it would be stand out more (Not sure if this is considered a bonus feature)
+Triggered search with enter by using keyup.enter with input Changed some of the background colors of the pages, the text colors for the text on each page/carousel card, and changed the colors of the links so it would be stand out more/be more visible (Not sure if this is considered a bonus feature)

 6. Is there anything special we need to know in order to run your code?